quat1024/mods/notes/notebook.md

 the stuff in `:vanilla/modXxxxVersion1_20_1` was compiled without any ap

+### this was fixed:

+i learned how the mixin annotation procesor works and run it in a dedicated javacompile task, instead of trying to add it as an annotation processor while compiling the rest of the mod

 ## ConfigState

 * what is `refresh` for? copied it from older projects without thinking too hard